-Albuquerque community gardens are places where even apartment dwellers can get in the dirt, dig in some seeds and see what comes up.
-Urban gardens are more than just places for growing food -- they are places where other, soul nourishing interactions can take root and grow.
+Albuquerque community gardens are places where even apartment dwellers can get in the dirt, plant some seeds, and see what comes up.
+Urban gardens are more than just places for growing food—they are places where other, soul-nourishing interactions can take root and grow.

 See what Albuquerque has to offer in the way of community gardens, and then dig in.
 Albuquerque may be located in the high desert, but it is a great place to garden and to find fresh produce at local farmers markets.

-The Alvarado Urban Farm is being developed with the goal of becoming a place where Albuquerque residents can learn about food systems and how to grow food.
+The Alvarado Urban Farm has a goal of being a place where Albuquerque residents can learn about food systems and how to grow food.
 The downtown garden hosts events, lectures, and classes, and sells its produce at the downtown growers' market.
-The project is organized by the Historic District Improvement Company, the Downtown Action Team and a host of partners and collaborators.
+The project is organized by the Historic District Improvement Company, the Downtown Action Team, and a host of partners and collaborators.

 Growing Awareness Urban Farm is a project of East Central Ministries.
 The garden supports the surrounding neighborhood in a number of ways in addition to providing fresh, local food.
 The garden provides the neighborhood with various jobs, such as tending the garden and creating olla clay pots.

 The project has grown from a few seedlings to several micro-businesses.
 There is a nursery, an apiary, chicken coops, demonstration and community gardens, a playground with edible landscaping, worm composting, and a small store.
 All profits go directly back to the community.

 La Placita Gardens is part of the historic Sanchez Farms in Albuquerque's south valley.
 The organic community farm includes many partners, such as neighborhood children from a nearby charter school, agricultural specialists, and community activists.
 They grow organic vegetables, fruits, medicinal plants, and flowers, which are sold in the South Valley and Nob Hill farmers markets and through community-supported agriculture shares.